- All volunteers must be at least 18 years of age.

 - Certain volunteer positions have specific dress requirements, which are the responsibility of the volunteer.

-Volunteers work on a team to do airport pick-ups and drop-offs, and also help get housing ready for move-in by our visiting artists.
+Volunteers work on a team to do airport pick-ups and drop-offs.
 Volunteers also help assemble gifts for our incoming cast members and frame cast headshots for the lobby wall.
-They might also help with the cast dinners and opening nights.

 Volunteers work on a team that is assigned by specific day/night of the week.
 Bar volunteers are needed for every production held in the Theatre (season productions, limited engagements, Conservatory performances, etc.).
 The Theatre has a full bar (liquors, wine, beer, champagne, water and soda, plus snacks and candy).